eclipse-vertx/vert.x/new/core_manual_js.md

 ### Serving files directly disk

-You could stream a file from disk to a HTTP response by opening an `AsyncFile` using the file system and pumping it to the response, or you could load it in one go using the file system and write that to the response.
+If you were writing a web server, one way to serve a file from disk would be to open it as an `AsyncFile` and pump it to the HTTP response.
+Or you could load it it one go using the file system API and write that to the HTTP response.

-Alternatively, vert.x provides a feature where you can stream files directly from disk to the response bypassing userspace altogether.
-This functionality is OS dependent and leverages the `sendfile` operation to tell the kernel to directly serve the file.
+Alternatively, vert.x provides a feature where you can stream files directly from disk to the response bypassing user-space altogether.

+This functionality is OS dependent and leverages the `sendfile` function to tell the kernel to directly serve the file.
 Using this operation can greatly reduce CPU utilisation.

-To do this use the `sendfile` function on the HTTP response, for example here's a simple HTTP web server that serves static files from the local `web` directory:
+To do this use the `sendfile` function on the HTTP response.
+Here's a simple HTTP web server that serves static files from the local `web` directory:

     var server = new vertx.HttpServer();